By Rachael Graf, Community Engagement Coordinator

 “Cape Hatteras National Seashore has so many things to offer that are adrenaline based or lifetime-experience based.
 You can do activities with your kids, which is way more fun than doing anything on your phone,” Forman said.
 “It literally takes your breath away how incredible it is. …You’re able to get out there with nature with the elements and either enjoy it or improve your skills or test yourself, whether it’s getting the biggest jump of your life in kiting or getting the biggest barrel of your life in surfing or a young child catching a giant citation speckled trout.”

-Forman also serves on the Board of Directors at Outer Banks Forever, and is passionate about protecting our Outer Banks national parks.
+Forman also serves as the President of the Board of Directors at Outer Banks Forever and is passionate about protecting our Outer Banks national parks.

 “It’s so neat to be able to live here and be completely surrounded by a national park,” Forman said.
 “I’ve been living here for 30 years, and there’s not really one day that’s the same.
 Every day, there’s different elements or different atmospheric conditions or different waves or different wind.
 I mean, you’re living in a place that is so natural and so wild, amongst the elements with no filter.
 It’s unique.”